nicococo/gridmap/README.rst

 Python.
 You can directly map Python functions onto the cluster without needing to write any wrapper code yourself.

+This is a fork of the pygridtools/GridMap project.
 This is the ETS fork of an older project called `Python Grid <https://github.com/pygridtools/pythongrid>`__.
 Unlike the older version, it is Python 2/3 compatible.
 Another major difference is that you can change the configuration via environment variables instead of having to modify